There are proven ways to get free PR for your business.

 Why: People have short attention spans so you don’t underestimate the free PR value of being able to explain exactly what you do and why it matters in a quick pitch.

-Once you’ve honed and developed this messaging, it’ll be your best free PR friend at networking events and other face-to-face marketing opportunities, as well as online.
+Once you’ve honed and developed this messaging, it’ll be your best free PR friend at networking events and other face-to-face marketing communications opportunities, as well as online.

 It helps people grasp the concept of your business fast and nothing is more important than that.